Whitney Thompson Cycle 10 Winner America's Next Top Model "Plus Size" Model |

 Our culture puts so much emphasis on being thin that girls (and boys) develop eating disorders and addictions to exercising in order to please their peers and find self worth.
 According to the South Carolina Department of Mental Health, half of 11- to 13-year-old girls consider themselves to be overweight and eight of ten thirteen-year-olds have tried to lose weight.
 In a survey reported by the National Association of Anorexia Nervosa and Associated Disorders, the majority (91%) of women on a college campus had dieted in an attempt to control or lose weight.

-An anorexic model on the runway.
+An anorexic model on the runway. |

-How someone with anorexia views
+How someone with anorexia views the reflection in the mirror. |

 "The body type portrayed in advertising as the ideal is possessed naturally by only 5% of American females." (www.anad.org)